Thomishia Booker LCSW, EdDCP

 Wendy’s goal is to ensure that all clinicians have the skills and support to provide the highest quality of care to people who are facing serious illnesses.
 Prior to joining Alameda Health, she was a palliative care physician and Professor at UCSF.
 She has led efforts to integrate palliative care across California public health care systems and is senior faculty for VitalTalk, a nonprofit that teaches serious illness communication.
-In Alameda Health, she oversees palliative care education and development of palliative care consultation services at San Leandro and Alameda Hospitals.
+As Chief of Palliative Care, she oversees palliative care provider services, and co-leads Palliative Care Services, including clinical care, quality improvement and education, and strategic planning.

 Betty Clark, MDiv